-Voluntary Resignation by Officer Without Good Reason or Termination by the Company With Cause Voluntary Resignation by Officer With Good Reason Termination by the Company Without Cause Death or Disability Retirement Change In Control (5) Base salary and paid time off through date of termination Х Х Х Х Х Х Pro-rata annual cash incentive bonus for period in which termination occurs based on actual performance achieved х Х х Target annual cash incentive bonus for the performance period in which the termination occurs Х х Service based (time based) awards and restricted stock units that are outstanding shall immediately vest and become unrestricted Х Х х 100% of performance share awards (or restricted stock units) shall immediately vest and become unrestricted (6) х Previously granted performance-based shares (or performance-based restricted stock units) that have not vested will immediately vest and become unrestricted following the end of the applicable performance period based on actual performance achieved Х Х Any outstanding and vested stock options will remain exercisable as provided by in the original equity awards (2) (3) х х Х х Any outstanding and unvested stock options will immediately vest and will remain exercisable for the remainder of the original equity award, but not later than the tenth anniversary of the original grant date Х x Payment for health coverage equal to 100% of monthly COBRA premium for 24 months х х х Severance payment equal to two times the executive officer's base salary on the date of termination plus two times the executive officers target bonus in the year of termination (4) х Х Х
+Voluntary Resignation by Officer Without Good Reason or Termination by the Company With Cause (1) Voluntary Resignation by Officer With Good Reason Termination by the Company Without Cause Death or Disability Retirement Change Of Control (5) Base salary and paid time off through date of termination X X Х Χ X Х Pro-rata annual cash incentive bonus for period in which termination occurs based on actual performance achieved X X Х Target annual cash incentive bonus for the performance period in which the termination occurs X Х Service based (time based) awards and restricted stock units that are outstanding shall immediately vest and become unrestricted X X Х 100% of performance share awards (or restricted stock units) shall immediately vest and become unrestricted (6) Х Previously granted performance-based shares (or performance-based restricted stock units) that have not vested will immediately vest and become unrestricted following the end of the applicable performance period based on actual performance achieved x х Any outstanding and vested stock options will remain exercisable as provided by in the original equity awards (2) (3) Х Х Х X Any outstanding and unvested stock options will immediately vest and will remain exercisable for the remainder of the original equity award, but not later than the tenth anniversary of the original grant date Х x Payment for health coverage equal to 100% of monthly COBRA premium for 24 months Х X Х Severance payment equal to two times the executive officer's base salary on the date of termination plus two times the executive officers target bonus in the year of termination (4) X X Х

-(1) In order to qualify for the above retirement termination benefits, in addition to any time restrictions as contemplated in each individual employment agreement, executive must complete 15 cumulative years as a named executive officer or member of the board.
+- (1) Upon termination for cause, any outstanding and vested stock options shall be cancelled as of the termination date. - (2) In order to qualify for the above benefits in connection with retirement, in addition to any time restrictions as contemplated in each individual employment agreement, executive must complete 15 cumulative years as a named executive officer or member of the board.
 Neither Ms. Sferruzza or Messrs.
-Lord or Feliciano satisfied the 15 year threshold as of December 31, 2019.

-(2) Upon termination for cause, any outstanding and vested stock options shall be cancelled as of the termination date.

-(3) In the event of death or disability, stock options will remain exercisable until the 12 month anniversary of the termination date, provided, however, that the post-termination exercise period for any individual stock option will not extend beyond the earlier of its original maximum term or the tenth anniversary of the original date of grant.

-(4) Severance payment for each executive officer in a change-in-control is capped at \$3,000,000; severance payment for each executive officer in a non change-in-control is capped at \$2,000,000.

-(5) Voluntary resignation with good reason must take place within the time period as defined in the employment agreement with respect to a change-in- control.

-(6) In the event the performance shares are to vest based on achievement of future performance, vesting calculation is to assume target levels had been achieved for the performance criteria.
+Lord or Feliciano satisfied the 15 year threshold as of December 31, 2020. - (3) In the event of death or disability, stock options will remain exercisable until the 12 month anniversary of the termination date, provided, however, that the post-termination exercise period for any individual stock option will not extend beyond the earlier of its original maximum term or the tenth anniversary of the original date of grant. - (4) Severance payment for each executive officer in a change of control is capped at \$3,000,000; severance payment for each executive officer in a non change of control is capped at \$2,000,000. - (5) Voluntary resignation with good reason must take place within the time period as defined in the employment agreement with respect to a change of control. - (6) In the event the performance shares are to vest based on achievement of future performance, vesting calculation is to assume target levels had been achieved for the performance criteria.